carloscastellanos/teaching/531/syllabi/IGME531_Fall2023.md

 ## Topics

 This course covers the practical application of computer programming techniques to the creation of explorative and/or expressive software art and computational design.
 General topics include generative art, gestural interaction systems, network and data aesthetics and creative strategies.
-This will include (but likely not limited to):
+This will include:

 - Unpredictability and chance operations
 - Fractals & L-Systems